 Luxury in the Seychelles - your very own Garden of Paradise

-It can also be made more expensive than you might think, where a smaller pool villa by the beach can easily cost 1000 euros per person. night, and the most expensive luxury villas cost many thousands of euros per. night.
-But then we also talk about the ultimate luxury with the most beautiful views you can imagine.
+It can also be made more expensive than you would think, where a smaller pool villa by the beach can easily cost 1000 euros per person. night, and the most expensive luxury villas cost many thousands of euros per night. night.

 Choose it all

 There is another important consideration as well; namely the location of the hotel on the island.
 Not all beaches are perfect for swimming, or they are only part of the year due to the monsoon winds.
 There are places where there is primarily rocky coast.
 There are large differences in, for example, snorkeling opportunities depending on whether there are high or low tide.